FUB-HCC/hcds-winter-2020/assignments/A4_Transparency/chki/blog.md

   After some research, we did manage to find the model's repository [Edit Quality](https://github.com/wikimedia/editquality).
   It contains datasets for different wikis and some information about the used models.
   We could not find the model's code and believe that it lies here [Revscoring](https://github.com/wikimedia/revscoring).
   It seems, that the [Gradient Boosting Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html) of scikit-learn was used which uses regression trees.
 Regarding the training and test data, it is unclear to us how the provided data sets were used/split.
-In general, we were unable to find the code for building and training the model.
+In general, we were unable to find the code for building and training the model (although we believe it is openly available somewhere).
 On the positive side, there is a [notebook](https://github.com/wikimedia/editquality/blob/master/ipython/reverted_detection_demo.ipynb) that demonstrates how a model based on reversions could be build and that gives some insights about made decisions (note: it is only a demo).
   Overall it was quite difficult to find information about the models used and the corresponding test/training data.
 Not only were the repositories hard to find, their READMEs also did not provide a lot of information.

  * Individual decisions are reproducible